mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 {% endraw %}

-* Next, the way we've done before, inside `card.stories.jsx` add the following object directly after the closing of the last story you added:
+* Next, the way we've done before, inside `card.stories.jsx` add the following object directly after the closing of the last story:

 {% raw %}